huseyinyild98/House-Prices-in-Istanbul-A-Multiple-Regression-Model/README.md

 # House-Prices-in-Istanbul-A-Multiple-Regression-Model
-Estimating the Houses which are on sale in Emlakjet, prices by using machine learning
+Modeling of prices of houses in Istanbul on sale in "emlakjet.com" with machine learning.